c39018084/yublog/docs/YUBLOG_USER_MANUAL.md

 ---

-*This manual was last updated in December 2024.
+*This manual was last updated in May 2025.
 Features and procedures may change as YuBlog evolves.*